 Once again this is a temporary solution that is more suitable for good weather but it can be a handy quick fix in an emergency.

-We recommend purchasing ice grips to place on your old shoes to make them less slippery.
+I highly recommend purchasing ice grips to place on your old shoes to make them less slippery.
 Remember that even shoes that aren’t smooth may not be able to deal with winter weather which is why using ice grips to place over your shoes when you go out is essential especially if you live in an area that gets bad weather.

 Yaktrax Pro Traction Cleats are a great solution for not only walking but jogging on snow and ice as well.
 These are made from rubber and stainless steel and they can be easily placed over your shoes to get the important traction you need.
 They come in different sizes as well which means you can find the perfect ones to suit your feet.